 - Pets: A German Shepherd name Kraken, a terrier named Bjorne, a crazy black cat named Ajax, a fluffy Tabby named Ulysses and a whole flock of unnamed backyard chickens.
 Also, some goats and sheep who think that they’re dogs.

 On weekends, you’ll often find us working on our old fixer-upper home, where the lights and hot water sporadically stop working.
 It keeps us on our toes!
 We also spend a ton of time adventuring in our converted military trailer, broadening our children’s world view.
 In 2015, our baby almost died of RSV.
 That experience caused us to hone in the focus of our lives, maximizing efficiencies to use our time here as well as possible.
-We’ve become slight organization nerds who geek out about things like smart home apps and community swap groups.
+We’ve become slight organization nerds who geek out about things like geeky home apps and community swap groups.

 We cook from scratch, babywear and hunt.